-We came to the conclusion that we wanted our shelving to properly fit the space, for the shelving to be a part of the space and designed into the room or building.
-We even looked at modular shelving systems and found the same thing, you can choose from different sized modules so you can try and use the best size or a combination of sizes to fit, but we kept finding we were left with either too much space or the modules were too big.
-Living in apartments and flats made us understand that every sq/cm of space counts, it took some time for us to realise we needed fitted shelving.
+We came to the conclusion that we wanted our shelving to properly fit the space and for it to feel like it’s part of the space and designed properly into your building.
+We even looked at traditional modular shelving systems and found the same thing.
+You can select different sized modules so you can try and use the best size or a combination of sizes to fit, but we kept finding we were left with either too much space or the modules were too big.
+Living in London apartments and flats made us realise that every sq/cm of space counts.

-The other option was to look at the other end of the market, in our view really well made but very expensive designer fitted storage systems and this was way beyond our price point and not quite the right look for us.
+We looked at the other end of the market, in our view well made but very expensive fitted storage systems and this was way beyond our price point and not quite the right look for us.

-So for us it was either the DIY route or pay a carpenter or cabinet maker and spend the time to design it with them.
-This could have been ok, but the good cabinet makers like good builders are always very busy and getting several quotes seemed to take weeks.
+So for us it was either the DIY route or pay a carpenter, joiner or cabinet maker and spend the time to design it with them.
+Good cabinet makers like good builders are always very busy and getting several quotes seemed to take weeks.
 Prices do vary and you can pay a lot, but fitting is very labour intensive and will usually take several days.
 They are normally built from MDF and so are cut, trimmed and glued on site to fit.
-Alcove shelving built from MDF/particle board then has to be primed and then have one or two coats of paint applied which will takes another day or so.
+Alcove shelving built from MDF/particle board then has to be primed and then have one or two coats of paint applied which will take a few more days.